ElektraInitiative/libelektra/doc/decisions/constructor_functions.md

 - The constructor functions from `libelektra-core` will not or only very rarely be used directly by users.
 - For all languages supported by Elektra (including C), there is secondary library on top of `libelektra-core` that provides more idiomatic APIs.
-- Creating a key with a name, no value and no metadata and then calling `keySetValue`/`keySetMeta` does not create significant overhead compared to creating the key with value and metadata directly.
+- Creating a key with a name, no value and no metadata and then calling `keySetValue`/`keySetMeta` does not create too much overhead compared to creating the key with value and metadata directly.

   > **Note:** The current `keyNew` just calls `keySetValue`/`keySetMeta` internally.

+  The meaning of "too much" is of course a matter of definition.
+  However, if the absolute best possible performance is required, another library that directly implements the creation of keys with name, value and metadata (without calling the minimal API) can be created.
+  The minimal API should have good performance, but being minimal is prioritized over the best possible performance.

 ## Considered Alternatives

 - Create a constructor function based on heavy use of arrays and `NULL` terminators
 - A single function that takes `char * name`, `void * value` and `KeySet * meta` for Keys or a `Key **` for KeySets.
   Sizes would need to be passed as separate arguments.
+- The absolute minimal variants `Key * keyNew (void)` and `KeySet * ksNew (size_t alloc)`.
+  These have a few problems.
+  However, the main issue is that `keyNew` is essentially just an allocator that creates a key with a fixed name (e.g. `"/"`), even if you immediately change it.
+  The variant of `ksNew` would be more useful, but it is still not very user-friendly.

 ## Decision